GoogleCloudPlatform/anthos-samples/anthos-onprem-terraform/README.md

 [Google Cloud Terraform provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs).

-All the samples here, first **emulates** a bare metal infrastucture using Compute Engine (GCE) VMs.
+Most samples here, first **emulates** a bare metal infrastucture using Compute Engine (GCE) VMs.
 It is on this imaginary bare metal environment the clusters are installed.
 Thus, as a prestep to all the guides here, you will see a step for provisioning the bare metal insfrastructure.
 If you have your own